porglezomp-misc/mgattozzi.github.io/archive.md

 - [How do I convert a &str to String in Rust?](/2016/05/26/how-do-i-str-string.html)
+- [How do I use the Standard Library macros in Rust?](/2016/06/01/how-do-i-std-macros.html)

 # Alchemist
 Articles regarding my package name conversion tool.